Emotional Regulation

 A small note about sharing visuals:

 Feel free to share any of the visuals.
-Giving credit to Edit Anxiety when sharing is much appreciated.
+Giving credit to Edit Anxiety is much appreciated.
 Thank you so much for your support.